DucAn24/Streaming-pipeline/README.md

 # Flink IoT Data Pipeline

-This project implements a real-time data pipeline for IoT device and sensor data using Apache Flink, Kafka, and Delta Lake (on MinIO).
-It is designed to ingest change data capture (CDC) streams from MongoDB (via Kafka), process and join device and sensor readings, and store both raw and aggregated data in Delta Lake tables for analytics and downstream consumption.
+This project implements a real-time data pipeline for IoT device and sensor data using Apache Flink, Kafka, Delta Lake, and Apache Iceberg (on MinIO).
+It is designed to ingest change data capture (CDC) streams from MongoDB (via Kafka), process and join device and sensor readings, and store both raw and aggregated data in Delta Lake or Iceberg tables for analytics and downstream consumption.

 ## Features
 - **Kafka CDC Sources**: Consumes CDC streams for devices and sensor readings from Kafka topics.
 - **Delta Lake Sinks**: Writes raw and processed data to Delta Lake tables stored in MinIO (S3-compatible storage).
+- **Iceberg Sinks**: Writes data to Apache Iceberg tables with upsert support for CDC-aware storage.
 - **Streaming Joins & Aggregations**: Joins device and sensor data, computes severity, and aggregates temperature readings per minute.
 - **Fault Tolerance**: Uses Flink checkpointing with externalized checkpoints to MinIO.